Noah-Everett/Noah-Everett.github.io/_blog/noncollision_singularities.md

 In conclusion, while noncollision singularities offer fascinating theoretical ideas, they face significant challenges when it comes to practical application, especially in particle physics, due to the constraints of quantum mechanics, force interactions, and conservation laws.

-Image credit: DALL-E by OpenAI
+Image credits: DALL-E by OpenAI